Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - Yandex: originally a Russian search engine, it now has an English version.
 Some Russian results bleed into its English site.
 Like Bing, it allows submitting pages and sitemaps for crawling using the IndexNow API.
 Powers:

   - Epic Search (went paid-only as of June 2021)
-  - Occasionally powers DuckDuck&shy;Go's link results instead of Bing.
+  - Occasion&shy;ally powers DuckDuck&shy;Go's link results instead of Bing.

 - [Mojeek](https://www.mojeek.com/): Seems privacy-oriented with a large index containing billions of pages.
 Quality isn't at GBY's level, but it’s not bad either.
 If I had to use Mojeek as my default general search engine, I'd live.
 Partially powers [eTools.ch](https://www.etools.ch/).
 At this moment, _I think that Mojeek is the best alternative to GBY_ for general search.